faizan-khokhar/markdown-samples/publish_schedule.md

-# Publish and View Schedule
+# Publish and View Schedule with detailed code

 ## Description
 This use case covers the workflow for publishing a schedule and then viewing it.
 It involves selecting a provider and facility from dropdowns, publishing the schedule, and then verifying the published schedule.